Dehbbyk/gym_tracker/README.md

 1. **NFC Tag Scanning**: Easily log workouts by scanning NFC tags attached to gym equipment.
 2. **Workout Logging**: Track the usage of each piece of equipment, including duration and frequency.
-3. **Exercise Instructions**: Access detailed exercise instructions and tips for using the equipment safely and effectively.
+3. **Equipment Details**: Access detailed equipment information, exercise instructions and tips for using the equipment safely and effectively.
 4. **Maintenance Tracking**: View maintenance schedules and report equipment issues.
-5. **User Profiles**: Manage user profiles and track individual workout progress.

 ## Installation